Nabopolassar and the Rise of Chaldea

 Cyrus II: The Beginning of Conquest and Inclusion

 In 539 BC, Persian King Cyrus II (reigned circa 559 to 530 BC) led his army into Babylon, marking the formal incorporation of Mesopotamia into the Achaemenid Empire.
 Cyrus's conquest was not merely a military expansion but a performance that combined military victory with political wisdom.
-The fall of Babylon encountered almost no resistance, thanks to Cyrus's respect for local culture and religion, as well as his precise grasp of the internal contradictions within the Neo-Babylonian Empire.
+The fall of Babylon encountered almost no resistance, thanks to Cyrus's respect for local culture and religion, as well as his precise grasp of the internal conflicts within the Neo-Babylonian Empire.

 Darius I: Institutionalization of the Empire and the Role of Mesopotamia